-There are a lot interesting brands working in the world of sustainable watches.
-Brands consider the entire life cycle of the accessory and attempt to avoid the watch becoming fast fashion.
-Some of their sustainable considerations include craftsmanship to ensure the watch will last, eliminating the use of toxic chemicals, and reducing their carbon footprints.
+Several interesting companies are working to be sustainable watch brands.
+These brands consider the entire life cycle of the accessory and avoid the watch becoming fast fashion.
+Some of their sustainable considerations include top craftsmanship ensuring the watch will last, eliminating the use of toxic chemicals, and reducing their carbon footprints.

 One of the sustainable watch brands listed below even reuses parts of old vehicles.
 Be sure to keep reading!